josethomazini/hello-node-boilerplate/README.md

 ## Additional scripts

-- yarn-upgrade (to upgrade all the modules, you should test everything right after this process)
+- yarn-upgrade :: to upgrade all the modules, you should test everything right after this process
-- lint (applies an analysis using the AirBnB code style)
+- lint :: applies an analysis using the AirBnB code style
+- test :: run tests
+- test:coverage :: verifies how much code the tests covers
+- test:watch :: auto-executes tests whenever a file is saved